HazemGharib/HazemGharib/README.md

     A vue component to get all links on a page.

 ### [zuka](https://www.npmjs.com/package/zuka)
-    A simple hello world library that console log whatever is passed in.
+    My first simple hello world library that console log whatever is passed in.

 ---